-“The sports physical might be the one yearly interaction we get with our young patients,” said Tara Flynn, MD, of MU Health Care’s Urgent Care clinics.
+“The sports physical might be the one yearly interaction we get with our young patients,” said Tara Flynn, MD, of Mizzou Urgent Care.
 “So, we commonly also treat this visit as a time to speak with them about the wide range of things adolescents deal with.
 The conversation often touches on mental health, sexual health and nutritional habits.”

 Be sure to print and fill out MSHSAA’s physical evaluation form before the appointment, and consider filling it out as a family, as it poses an extensive list of questions regarding the student athlete’s medical history and health habits.